aschenbrenera/pf2e_rules/PF2e/Character Creation/NPC Ally/Familiar.md

 - A familiar is different from a basic pet in the following ways.
 	- **Modifiers and AC:** For Perception, Acrobatics, and Stealth, you can have your familiar use your spellcasting attribute modifier + your level instead of 3 + your level if it’s higher.
 	- **Communication:** Your familiar can communicate empathically with you as long as it’s within 1 mile of you, sharing emotions.
 It doesn’t understand or speak languages normally, but it can gain speech from a familiar ability.
 	- **Abilities:**  Instead of choosing two abilities only when you gain your familiar as you do with a normal pet, you can choose the two abilities each day during your [[Rest|Daily Preparations]].
-You can choose from familiar abilities and master abilities.
-You can choose the pet abilities from the feat as familiar abilities as well.
+You can choose from [[Pet, Familiar, and Master Abilities]].
 You can’t swap out abilities that are innate to your familiar.
 For example, you couldn’t choose not to give a raven familiar flying.
 - When “companion” is used in a stat block, it refers to animal companions, familiars, and other types of companions.